Fall 2020 Pilot Modules

 What role will faculty & instructors play?

-- Integrate module(s) as desired within an existing course(s) in order to extend candidate learning about the module topic (estimated total completion time 8-10 hours)
+- Integrate module(s) as desired within an existing course(s) in order to actively facilitate and extend candidate learning about the module topic (estimated total completion time 8-10 hours)

-- Help candidates navigate between segments of online content, videos/case examples, interactive/applied activities, and opportunities for reflection throughout each module sequence
+- Help candidates navigate between segments of online content, videos/case examples, real-time engagement in interactive/applied activities with their peers, and opportunities for reflection throughout each module sequence

 - Provide pilot evaluation feedback from the faculty/instructor & candidate perspective